Moksh-Fadia/Automatic-File-Sorter/README.md

 # 🧠 File Organizer API

-A **Dockerized backend system** that automatically organizes files from a source folder into categorized destinations (Audio, Videos, Images, Documents) while maintaining a complete record of every move inside an **SQLite database**.
+A **backend system** that automatically organizes files from a source folder into categorized destinations (Audio, Videos, Images, Documents) while maintaining a complete record of every move inside an **SQLite database**.

 It combines **file system automation** using `watchdog` with a **FastAPI-based REST API** to upload and manage files programmatically.
 The code also includes comments for better readability and understanding.